 The brain

 The brain is one of the most complex organs in the human body.
 It is protected by the skull.
+Learn about the different parts of the brain and the spinal cord.

 The brain and spinal cord

-The spinal cord is a long bundle of nerves down the middle of the spine (backbone).
+The spinal cord is a long bundle of nerves down the middle of the spine.
 It starts at the base of the brain and goes down to the small of the back.
 Messages between the brain and other parts of the body travel through the spinal cord.
 The spine is made of bones called vertebrae.
 They protect the spinal cord.

-This illustration shows where the brain and nerves are throughout the body.
+Image: This illustration shows where the brain and nerves are throughout the body.
 It shows a person standing with their back to us.
 A thick line (the spinal cord) runs from the brain in the head down the centre of the back to the small of the back.
 Thinner lines (peripheral nerves) run from the spinal cord out to all areas of the body.

-The area between two of these layers is called the subarachnoid space.
+The brain and spinal cord are also covered and protected by 3 layers of tissue (membranes) called the meninges.
+The area between 2 of these layers is called the subarachnoid space.
 This space contains a liquid called cerebrospinal fluid (CSF).

 Nerve cells (neurons)